-For more information regarding the IU Kelley School of Business graduate programs please vist our website here.
+For more information regarding the IU Kelley School of Business graduate programs please vist our website <a href="https://example.com/her

-Business of Medicine Physician MBA
+Kelley Physician MBA

-Business of Medicine Physician MBA
+Kelley Business of Medicine Physician MBA

-The Business of Medicine Physician MBA program through Kelley Indianapolis is the only top-ranked business school to offer a master's of business administration degree exclusively for physicians.
+The Physician MBA program through Kelley Indianapolis is the only top-ranked business school to offer a master's of business administration degree exclusively for physicians.
 Designed with this audience in mind, this 21-month program is innovative and built on a rigorous curriculum, collaborative learning, and a flexible schedule that will prepare physicians to succeed in their dual role as a patient advocate and a business strategist.